Baines, Gary Andrew Interview

 More scarce than hen’s teeth.

 Yeah, very, very … I still get phone calls for that book.
 The Hastings Library ordered twenty of them, and I said, “Twenty?”
 I know the lady that did the order and she said, “You watch, you can’t get it.”
 And now the books are lost; they pay the fine and get the books.
-And they’ve cut them down ‘cause there’s only a few that are left; that’s how they get the books.
-Can’t get them, so … That’s bad, isn’t it?
+And they’ve cut them down ‘cause there’s only a few that are left.
+That’s how they get the books … can’t get them, so at the library …

 And what did you sell them for?

-Well I can now put this on record, that thanks to you, Gary, you made it so much easier for me when I did write that book.
-The day that I came here and spoke to you and you described how you had that big pile of information; and so I was aware of that so I didn’t have to go through that process myself.
+Well I can now put this on record, that thanks to you, Gary, you made it so much easier for me when I did write that bookthe day that I came here and spoke to you and you described how you had that big pile of information.
+And so I was aware of that so I didn’t have to go through that process myself.
 There was just so much that you told me from Papers Past and everything – it made my job so much easier.

 Oh, brilliant.